Esquites refers to a spicy corn snack with lime and cheese. It is a snack food, popular in the areas in and around Mexico City.

 Add the crumbled queso fresco, the lime juice and the powdered chile, salt to taste, and toss well to combine.
 Serve the corn and liquid in cups.
 Top each with mayonnaise if desired.

-Sopa de Elote refers to the Mexican sweetcorn soup, in season. - Elote is the ear of green corn, can . . .
+Sopa de Elote refers to the Mexican sweetcorn soup, in season.
+Elote is the ear of green corn, can be . . .
 Read More

 Cemita refers to Mexican version of sandwich which is actually a serving of a giant roll, covered with . . .
 Read More

-Cuitlacoche refers to a fungus (maize smut fungus) which grows naturally on ears of corn (Ustilago maydis). . . .
+Huitlacoche refers to a Mexican food delicacy, a fungus almost like a truffle that grows on corn. . . .
 Read More